ODIM-Project/ODIM/docs/README.md

 # Managers

-Resource Aggregator for ODIM exposes APIs to retrieve information about managers.
+Resource Aggregator for ODIM exposes `Managers` APIs to retrieve information about the managers.
 Examples of managers include:

--   Resource Aggregator for ODIM itself
+-   Resource Aggregator for ODIM

--   Baseboard Management Controllers \(BMC\)
+-   BMCs

 -   Enclosure Managers